quire-io/guide/_docs/overview-05-project-views.md

 ## Tree
 When it comes to breaking down your project into small doable tasks, a Tree list is what you need.

 You can view a Tree list as a traditional to-do list with a twist.
-In Quire, we called it the Nested Tree list.
+In Quire, we called it the **Nested Tree list**.

 For big, challenging projects, you can break down ideas into chunks, and further into small, bite-sized pieces.
 What you then get is a well-structured, well-planned hierarchical actionable list of tasks and subtasks.